March participants

 For scouts and outdoor enthusiasts, this is more than just exercise—it’s an application of the skills you already practice.
 Navigating, managing your energy, and supporting your comrades over long distances are at the core of your activities.
 Elfsborgsmarschen packages this into a two-day format that challenges both individuals and patrols.

-And yes, your dog is welcome on all trails.
+And yes, your dog is welcome on all routes.
 Turn your regular long walks into a goal you train for together.

 Training that gives results you can see and feel